-The course deals with leadership roles along managerial hierarchy, leadership styles, techniques and roles in business organizations.
-During the course, diagnosing team and organizational problems are explored in relation to group development, dynamics, and theories to understand the complexity of the business environment in which groups operate.
-Additionally this course focuses on building team spirit, creating group interactions and dynamics, ethical and legal issues related to both leadership and group interventions.
+The course studies leadership roles in the managerial hierarchy, leadership styles and leadership techniques in business organizations.
+During the course, theories and concepts are used to explore team and organizational problems in order to understand the complexity of the business environment in which groups operate.
+In addition, this course focuses on building team spirit, creating group interactions and dynamics, ethical and legal issues related to both leadership and group interventions.